On the negativity of the top Lyapunov exponent for stochastic differential equations driven by fractional Brownian motion: Preliminaries

-\begin{lemma}{\em(\cite[Lemma 3.8]{Hai05}} For \( H \in (0, 1) \), there exists a unique Gaussian measure \( \mathbf{P} \) in \( \mathcal{B}_H \), for which the associated canonical process is a time-reversed Brownian motion.
-In addition, the canonical process associated to the measure \((\mathcal{D}_H)_{\star} \mathbf{P}\) on \(\mathcal{B}_{1-H}\) is a time-reversed fractional Brownian motion with Hurst parameter \(H\). \end{lemma} \begin{remark} As we already mentioned, for the {canonical Wiener process} \(\omega \in \mathcal{B}_{H}\), the process \(\{\mathcal{D}_H \omega(t)\}_{t \leq 0}\) defines a fractional Brownian motion for negative times.
-However, in the context of random dynamical systems, it is important to consider a two-sided fractional Brownian motion, i.e.~we have to extend the previous construction to positive times.
+\begin{remark} As we already mentioned, for the {canonical Wiener process} \(\omega \in \mathcal{B}_{H}\), the process \(\{\mathcal{D}_H \omega(t)\}_{t \leq 0}\) defines a fractional Brownian motion for negative times.
+However, in the context of random dynamical systems we need a two-sided fractional Brownian motion, i.e.~we have to extend the previous construction to positive times.
 This is in contrast to the theory of stochastic dynamical systems, where it suffices to characterize the driving noise by its law.
-We will extend in Lemma~\ref{FARASSa} the construction of the fractional Brownian motion to positive times. \end{remark}
+Therefore, we will extend in Lemma~\ref{FARASSa} the construction of the fractional Brownian motion to positive times. \end{remark}